Autonomous Quantum Processing Unit: An Autonomous Thermal Computing Machine & its Physical Limitations: Technical Results

-as we also obtain from the equations of motion given by $\mathcal L_\mathrm{aQPU}$ in~\eqref{eq:dot_rho_L_aQPU} projected onto the tick register state $\ketbra{n}{n}_{H}.$ This proves the relation~\eqref{eq:trajectory_probability_trace} together with using Lemma~\ref{lemma:JumpTickProbDensity}.
-More generally such an expression would follow from known results on the relationship between traces of quantum trajectory states and trajectory probabilities which are documented already in the literature, see for example~\cite{Daley2014,Lidar2019}.
-We use these results at hand and express the two terms in~\eqref{eq:second_snake_1} and~\eqref{eq:second_snake_2} using the trace of $\rho_{CH}(t|\Gamma_n)$ as detailed in Eq.~\eqref{eq:trajectory_probability_trace}, \begin{widetext}

-Note that the step from~\eqref{eq:average_of_product} to~\eqref{eq:product_of_averages} is not is not trivial.
-To work, it requires Lemma~\ref{lemma:statestructure} and the generalization of the equality~\eqref{eq:rho_CH^n_average_trajectories} to the case where the system $T$ is included.
-To show this, we can use the Eq.~\eqref{eq:rho_CH^n_average_proof_equality} but modified to include the interaction terms with $T$.
-All-in-all, the expression in Eq.~\eqref{eq:P[T_n=t]rho_T^n-1} correctly cancels the last term appearing in Eq.~\eqref{eq:PN(t)=nrho_T_eom} as we desired.
-Similaly, we can show

-using the same arguments as for Eq.~\eqref{eq:second_snake_1}.
-This cancels the last remaining term in~\eqref{eq:PN(t)=nrho_T_eom}, and proves that~\eqref{eq:second_snake_start} indeed reduces to the usual equations of motion for $\rho_T^{(n)}(t).$ What we have proven with this statement is that the target system's state as defined in Eq.~\eqref{eq:rho_T_n_trajectory_def} is the same as obtained from the recursion relation in Prop.~\ref{prop:targetrecursion} by uniqueness of the solution to the equation of motion given the same initial conditions. \end{widetext}
+where $L\leq m$ is the number of non-trivial operations in the program.
+The contribution $O(\varepsilon)$ vanishes exponentially in $N$, hence, we can drop it and conclude the proof of the corollary. \end{proof}

-\paragraph*{Step 3.} After having successfully argued in the previous two steps how Prop.~\ref{prop:clockchannel} and Cor.~\ref{cor:ProgramFidelity} come about, we check the validity of the assumptions that have lead to these results.
-In particular, we want to check \begin{itemize} \item Under which conditions is a family of clocks with unbounded accuracy $N$ exponentially concentrated as assumed in Eq.~\eqref{eq:probability_concentration_tick_distribution_assumption}? \item Which examples of quantum clocks exhibit this behavior? \end{itemize} Let us start with the first item, and we remind ourselves of the assumption that we consider clocks producing i.i.d.\ ticks.
-Following the results in~\cite{Meier2023}, we can express the cumulative probability distribution $P[T\geq t]$ as follows,
+\paragraph*{Why exponential concentration?} After having successfully argued in the previous two steps how Prop.~\ref{prop:clockchannel} and Eq.~\eqref{eq:prec} come about, we analyze the assumptions that have lead to these results.
+In particular, we want answer the following questions: \begin{itemize} \item Under which conditions are the tick probability distributions of a family of clocks with unbounded accuracy $N$ exponentially concentrated as assumed in Eq.~\eqref{eq:probability_concentration_tick_distribution_assumption}? \item Which other examples of quantum clocks satisfy Prop.~\ref{prop:clockchannel}? \end{itemize} Let us start with the first item, and we remind ourselves of the assumption that we consider clocks producing i.i.d.\ ticks.
+Following the results in~\cite{Meier2023}, we can express the cumulative probability distribution ${\rm Pr}[T_1\geq t]$ of the time $T_1$ between subsequent ticks as follows,

+where $\Gamma=\max_{\rho}\tr\left[J_C^\dagger J_C \rho \right]$ is the maximum rate of the clock's tick generating channel, and $f(t)$ some function with values in $[0,1]$ describing the conditional tick probability of the clock.
+This form already reveals the main reason why we would expect exponential concentration of the clock's ticks: the tail for $t\rightarrow\infty$ of the distribution is naturally exponentially suppressed because the tick generating process is governed by exponential decay, and for $t\rightarrow-\infty,$ the distribution is bounded because by definition the tick must happen after $t\geq 0.$